ACHarrison32/Software-Engineering---Lunch-Decider-App/Documentation/Meeting_One/README.md

-#Creating Android App instead of Iphone App.
+# Creating Android App instead of Iphone App.
-#Talked about using different datasets from either yelp, google, etc…
+# Talked about using different datasets from either yelp, google, etc…
-#Possibly use a wheel to determine choice.
+# Possibly use a wheel to determine choice.
-#Electron App?
+# Electron App?
-#Who’s talking to Dr. Lopamudra Roychoudhuri: Dylan Miles
+# Who’s talking to Dr. Lopamudra Roychoudhuri:
-						                                 Andrew Harrison
+Dylan Miles and Andrew Harrison

 Questions
 - Is there a specific platform you would like us to use?